mikro-orm/mikro-orm/docs/versioned_docs/version-6.3/transactions.md

 Now at the last stage of this scenario the blog post has to be read again from the database before Alice's headline can be applied.
 At this point you will want to check if the blog post is still at version 1 (which it is not in this scenario).

 Using optimistic locking correctly, you **have** to add the version as an additional hidden field (or into the session for more safety).
-Otherwise you cannot verify the version is still the one being originally read from the database when Alice performed her GET request for the blog post.
+Otherwise, you cannot verify the version is still the one being originally read from the database when Alice performed her GET request for the blog post.
 If this happens you might see lost updates you wanted to prevent with Optimistic Locking.

 See the example code (frontend):